 Lara is on the editorial collective for Perspectives on Anarchist Theory, the house journal for the Institute for Anarchist Studies (IAS).
 Perspectives is an annual journal of essays, interviews, book reviews, and organizational updates, and written by activists, organizers, and scholars on the libertarian left.

-The latest issue is "Beyond the Crisis," beautifully printed by Eberhardt Press of Portland, Oregon.
-To purchase a copy, visit the AK Press website or email Lara directly.
-Copies are $12.
+The latest issue is "Power," beautifully printed by Eberhardt Press of Portland, Oregon, with art design by Gallery of the Streets of New Orleans, Louisiana.
+To purchase a copy, visit the AK Press website.
+Copies are $16.